 Welcome to the Website of St Michael's Roman Catholic Church, Linlithgow, Scotland.
-Father Paul and the parishioners warmly welcome new parishioners and visitors to our church.
+Canon Paul and the parishioners warmly welcome new parishioners and visitors to our church.
 In this Web Site you will find details of our services and information related to the Parish.

 St. Michael's Roman Catholic Church is situated in the historic and picturesque town of Linlithgow.
 The present church is situated at the East end of the town near the Low Port (entrance to the town).
 It is located beside the banks of Linlithgow loch and close to the old palace where Mary Queen of Scots was born.
 Next to the palace is the Parish Church of St Michael's the original seat of the Catholic Church prior to the reformation.
 This brief history chronicles the Catholic Church in Linlithgow from inception to the present day.
 The historic town of Linlithgow has a long association with Catholicism in Scotland.
 Although the present church has been in its current position by the side of Linlithgow Loch for a few years more than a century, St Michael has been associated with Linlithgow since the 13th century.
 St Michael's Parish church, in the centre of the town next to the remains of Linlithgow Palace, had a long association with the Stuart Kings and Scotland's most famous Queen; Mary Queen of Scots.
 Mary Queen of Scot's was born in Linlithgow Palace towards the end of 1542 and was baptised in St Michael's Church.